peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-01-19 Tramps Like Us.md

 - The four are in a tavern in the merchant's district sitting around a table telling stories about the worst and best day of their childhoods
 	- Whoever has the best best day and worst worst day gets whatever they want on the menu paid by everyone else
 - Finn: when dad died and his uncle took him in
-- Captain Minksi: parents divorced and they learned at the cannery and cut their face in their distress, then had to keep working as they bled over the fish
+- Captain Minksi: parents divorced and she learned at the cannery and cut her face in their her, then had to keep working as she bled over the fish
-	- Finn asks how it affected their schooling, and they ask what that is
+	- Finn asks how it affected her schooling, and she asks what that is
-		- They say, "Oh you went to school and want to complain about one of your parents dying?"
+		- She says, "Oh you went to school and want to complain about one of your parents dying?"
-		- Finn responds, "At least yours aren't dead," but Minksi says they don't like their dad or stepmom
+		- Finn responds, "At least yours aren't dead," but Minksi says she doesn't like her dad or stepmom
-- Minksi asks Reed what her worst day was, and she says one day she almost caught a really big, really shiny fish, and fought for it with all her might, but it got away
+- Captain Minksi asks Reed what her worst day was, and she says one day she almost caught a really big, really shiny fish, and fought for it with all her might, but it got away
 - Tony says, "When my mortal body was taken by the fey, then my parents threw me out because they didn't want a doll child, but my parents are still alive"
 - Everyone agrees that Tony had the worst day, and Reed says "Mr. Tony, you must be a little more useful than a toy"
 	-  Tony agrees and taps an object on the table and makes it glow
-- Minksi asks if they can reattach Tony's limbs if they come off and if he bleeds, and he says that he cracks, but he can fix himself if it doesn't get too big
+- Captain Minksi asks if she can reattach Tony's limbs if they come off and if he bleeds, and he says that he cracks, but he can fix himself if it doesn't get too big
-- Tony asks what Finn can do, and he says he's a good gardener and a good cook
+- Tony asks what Finn he can do, and he says he's a good gardener and a good cook
 	- Tony says he can't taste anything, any Minksi says that he should've said that before they voted him for the worst worst day
-	- Minksi says they should get the pick of the food since theirs was the second worst day
+	- Minksi says that she should get the pick of the food since hers was the second worst day
-	- Tony says he would like a gun instead, and Minksi says they'll get him a gun
+	- Tony says he would like a gun instead, and Minksi says she'll get him a gun

 ## Eat You Alive
 - An older man catching his breath yells out, "Some shark messed up the market place!"
 Most of the bar rushes out, and the party follows
-- Finn asks Captain Minksi what race they are, and they say their mother was a beautiful human, and their father is a tabaxi
+- Finn asks Captain Minksi what race they are, and she says her mother was a beautiful human, and her father is a tabaxi
 - As they approach, they hear the guttural laughter the sharkin are known for.
 They weigh several hundred pounds and look like great white sharks
 	- They occupy a strange place in society: some of the few outlaws that have dealings with the floating nation pirates
 	- The town usually pays them the bribes they ask for on a personal basis to avoid any inconveniences or being ripped to shreds by several huge walking sharks
 - A crowd has gathered as three sharkin harass one of the shopkeepers at a stall
 - Captain Minksi and Reed know the shopkeeper generally, his name is Atticus Penn
-	- They lean over to Reed and say, "I owe these sharkin a few hundred gold, so let's try to stay out of their way at first"
+	- She leans over to Reed and says, "I owe these sharkin a few hundred gold, so let's try to stay out of their way at first"
-	- She responds, "Of course, Captain Minksi"
+	- Reed responds, "Of course, Captain Minksi"
 - The party creeps closer and they can hear them demanding something from Atticus
 - Finn hears them demand that Atticus hand over something that he took from the river or took from them, and threaten to rip him to shreds if he doesn't hand it over now.
 He relays this to the party
 - Reed says, "I can't just let them threaten this man"